 - Do I have to do any clinical time?
 Yes, clinical is part of NUR410/411 Community Health 1 & 2.
 Our faculty arrange the practicum hours through various opportunities available to you.
 Some options may include staying in your local area while other options, may take to areas away from the state or out of the country.

 - Are their any travel opportunities?
-The Community Health course offers two week immersion options in Nicaragua, Pine Ridge Indian Reservation and others.
+The Community Health course offers one to two week immersion options in Pine Ridge Indian Reservation in South Dakota and others.
 Travel is optional, but recommended.
 We are the only adult program that offers this opportunity.

 - When do the terms start?
 We start classes three times a year.
 Visit http://www.augsburg.edu/registrar for more information.